a-n-t-h-o-n-y/Escape/README.md

 `Escape` provides support for generating and interpreting terminal escape sequences.
 These can be written to the terminal to control cursor movement, text formatting, and colors.
-It also includes a `read()` function to produce keyboard, mouse input, and window resize events.
+It also includes a `read()` function to produce keyboard input, mouse input, and window resize events.

 ```cpp